 One female cat can have 20–27 kittens per year.
 Street cats in the US are estimated to top 30–40 million.
 (Source: Cat Cave Co)

-Fix’em KC’s mission is to reduce the homeless animal population in the Greater Kansas City area by subsidizing spay/neuter surgery for pet owners who cannot afford the cost of surgery, financially assisting community animal caretakers and trappers with the cost of spay/neuter for trap, neuter-spay, and return (TNR), and creating more accessibility to area veterinarians for low-income pet owners through the establishment of a vet network.
+Fix’em KC’s mission is to reduce Kansas City’s homeless animal population by subsidizing spay/neuter surgery for pet parents who cannot afford the cost of surgery, and assisting community cat caretakers and trappers with the costs of spay/neuter for trap, neuter-spay and return (TNR).

 It takes a village!